wasmx/wasm-chisel/README.md

 The following presets are provided:
 - `ewasm`: Verifies the ewasm [EEI](https://github.com/ewasm/design/blob/master/eth_interface.md).
 Disallows unlisted imports, and does not require that the entire interface be imported.
+- `debug`: Debug utilities for ewasm.
+- `bignum`: Big-number library for ewasm.

 ### verifyexports